Digital Marketing Trends You Can’t Ignore

 Stories have huge marketing potential, although it seems counterintuitive to marketing to create something destined to vanish shortly after.
 Audiences love the feature for being more off-the-cuff and undemanding for perfection, unlike permanent social media posts.
 That’s why savvy brands are creating ephemeral content to boost engagement on social media, build trust, show authenticity, widen their reach, and more.

 The growing popularity of video marketing is especially reflected in the trend of brands streaming live videos through Stories.
-Ephemeral content is a great opportunity to get closer to your audience and show a human side to your brand, regardless which industry you’re in.
+Ephemeral content is a great opportunity to get closer to your audience and show a human side to your brand, regardless of which industry you’re in.
 If you haven’t grasped it yet, now is the time.

 Top Digitial Marketing Trends Summary